FullScreenShenanigans/EightBittr/packages/modattachr/README.md

 * **mods** *`Object[]`*

-* **[storeLocally]** *`Boolean`* - Whether the ModAttachr should store which mods have been enabled in local storage via a StatsHoldr (by default, false).
+* **[storeLocally]** *`Boolean`* - Whether the ModAttachr should store which mods have been enabled in local storage via a ItemsHoldr (by default, false).

 * **[scopeDefault]** *`Mixed`* - An optional default scope to use for each mod, if one isn't provided by the mod.